umshere/Randamoozham-3D/README.md

 The project is organized into the following files and directories:

-- `index.html`: The main HTML file.
+- `index.html`: The main HTML file that loads the visualization.
-- `css/style.css`: CSS styles.
+- `css/style.css`: CSS styles for the user interface and layout.
-- `js/sketch.js`: Main p5.js sketch for core logic, setup, drawing, and chess game rendering.
+- `js/sketch.js`: Main p5.js sketch containing core logic, setup, drawing, and chess game rendering.
 - `js/story.js`: Defines `storyEvents` array, containing narrative data, piece positions for each event, and special actions (moves, captures).
-- `js/characters.js`: Defines `characterStyles` (chess piece types, sides, visual properties) and initializes `activePieces` array (current board state).
+- `js/characters.js`: Defines `characterStyles` mapping characters to chess piece types, sides, colors, and visual properties.
+- `js/animations.js`: Contains animation-related functions and effects for special scenes.
+- `js/story_backup.js` and `js/story_new.js`: Backup and alternative versions of story data for development.
+- `assets/fonts/OpenSans-Regular.ttf`: Font file used for text rendering in the visualization.
-- `README.md`: This file.
+- `README.md`: This documentation file.
+- `LICENSE`: Project license information.
+- `randamoozham_3d_ARCHIVE.html`: Archived version of an earlier single-file implementation.

 ## How to Run